M-earnest/docker_workshop/_sources/advanced/automating.md

 ### 6. Start the actions workflow

-Every consecutive push or commit to the main branch of this GitHub repository will now trigger a new build, hence your Docker container remains nicely up to date without any additional effort.
+Every consecutive push or commit to the specified branch of this GitHub repository (here `main`) will now trigger a new build, hence your Docker container remains nicely up to date without any additional effort.

- - to test if your workflow works we therefore can simply commit or push a change, i.e.
+ - to test if your workflow works we therefore can simply commit or push a change
      - update a file online, e.g. you could add or update the `README` file of your repo
      - push a change from your local machine to your online repo